joshuataylor/snowflake-notes/snowsight.md

 1. Login via SSO
 2. Login via Username/Password

-This is done using cookies, as these endpoints are aimed for Users using browsers instead of consuming a "normal" API.
+This is done using cookies, as these endpoints are aimed for users using browsers instead of consuming a "normal" API.

 > The `/v1/` endpoints return token via `/session/v1/login-request` when authenticating, Snowsight requires cookies.
 See [snowflake_drivers_workflow](snowflake_drivers_workflow.md) for more information about `v1`.